SeanLeng1/CrossWordBench/README.md

 We provide the tools used to generate all the figures presented in our paper.
 You can find them in the `tools` directory.

+> [!NOTE]
-> ⚠️ Note: You may need to modify the scripts to fit your working environment and result structure, as they assume a complete `eval_results` folder is available.
+> You may need to modify the scripts to fit your working environment and result structure, as they assume a complete `eval_results` folder is available.

 ## References and Acknowledgements